passionate-engineer/marukoshi-deluxe-menu/README.md

-# Get Marukoshi deluxe menu texts
+# Marukoshi deluxe menu texts

 Get texts by date using image segmentation and OCR from The Deluxe Menu of Marukoshi.